kentoverse/emotional-AI/README.md

 # The Emotional AI Project

+CTO & System Infrastructure Architect - Marc James Banogon marc@cyberspace.ph

-Developmental Project by MO Cavada
+Developmental Project - Lead MO Cavada cavadamarc@gmail.com marc@cyberspace.ph
 ## Overview

 The "Emotional AI" project aims to create a comprehensive platform for introspection and emotional analysis.
 The project is structured to serve multiple purposes, including acting as an API server, providing an admin UI for data management and analysis, and planning for future expansion to include a cross-platform mobile version for public users.